burakcanbz/E-Commerce/README.md

-# E-commerce Web Application
+# Buyzy E-commerce Web Application

 ## Description
- This project is a full-stack e-commerce web application designed to provide a smooth and intuitive shopping experience for users.
+ Buyzy is a full-stack responsive e-commerce web application designed to provide a smooth and intuitive shopping experience for users.
 The platform supports features like browsing products, managing a shopping cart, and secure checkout.
-It's built using modern web technologies to ensure high performance, scalability, and ease of use for both customers and administrators.
+It built using modern web technologies to ensure high performance, scalability, and ease of use for both customers and administrators.

 ## Features
 - Shopping cart